zio/zio-prelude/docs/functional-data-types/validation.md

 ### From Other Data Types

-There are also operators for constructing `Validation` values from a variety of other data types in the Scala standard library such as `Either`, `Option`, and `Try`.
+There are also operators for constructing `Validation` values from a variety of other data types in the Scala standard library such as `Either`, `Option`, and `Try`:

 ```scala mdoc:nest
 import scala.util.Try